Vision Science Program Handbook

 The Master of Science in Vision Science is envisioned as a research-based graduate degree.
 Research is a vital part of the ongoing development of the profession since it provides the basis for new understanding and new treatments of vision conditions.
 The research undertaken in fulfillment of the MS degree will provide new knowledge for the profession, train the candidate in the conduct of sound research as a potential future educator and researcher, and enhance the reputation of the institution as a leader in the profession through publication of results in quality peer-reviewed journals.

-The Master of Science in Vision Science tracks require the equivalent of two years full-time study, including 20 quarter credit hours for core and elective didactic coursework, as well as a minimum of 40 credit hours of research, culminating in a written thesis.
+The MS tracks require the equivalent of two years of full-time study, including 20 quarter credit hours of didactic course work, and a minimum of 40 credit hours of research, culminating in a written thesis.